linzhiqiu/t2v_metrics/README.md

 python genai_bench/evaluate.py --model gpt-4o --openai_key INPUT_YOUR_KEY_HERE --output_dir ./outputs --gen_model runwayml/stable-diffusion-v1-5
 ```

-For comparative results against state-of-the-art models like DALLE-3 and Midjourney v6, please refer to Table 6 (sections b and d) in our [GenAI-Bench paper](https://arxiv.org/pdf/2406.13743).
+For comparative VQAScore results (based on clip-flant5-xxl) against state-of-the-art models like DALLE-3 and Midjourney v6, please refer to Table 6 (sections b and d) in our [GenAI-Bench paper](https://arxiv.org/pdf/2406.13743).
 We will also provide a markdown file with detailed model performance using GPT-4o soon!

 ## **Advanced Usage**